boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 * Harmonize the definition of relevant identifiers (length, encoding, usage, etc.) rather than having the specification of the same identifier repeated in many places.
 For example, current specifications  use distinct encoding length of the same attribute (variable, 16-bit, 32-bit).
 * Clarify the relationship and co-existence of identifiers if more than one is needed.

-Future versions of this document many include recommendations.

 # Reference Framework and Architecture {#slice-fr}

 {{?I-D.ietf-teas-ietf-network-slices}} is the authoritative IETF framework for Network Slices.
 It provides definitions for a slice-related core terms and specifies a framework for the provision of Network Slice Services over networks that are deployed using technologies that are owned by the IETF (IP, MPLS, etc.).
-The document refers to such slices as IETF Network Slice or "the term "RFC XXXX Network Slice" (where XXXX is the number assigned to {{?I-D.ietf-teas-ietf-network-slices}} when published as an RFC".
+The document refers to such slices as IETF Network Slice or "the term "RFC XXXX Network Slice" (where XXXX is the number assigned to {{?I-D.ietf-teas-ietf-network-slices}} when published as an RFC").

 {{?I-D.ietf-teas-ietf-network-slices}} provides a clear distinction between: